Homological $k$-systole in $n$-manifolds with positive intermediate curvature: Proof of the rigidity

 \subsection{Local conformal change of the metric}

-In this section, we will prove the rigidity part of the main theorem by using the metric-deformation trick inspired by Liu \cite{Liu-nonnegative-Ricci-curvature} and Chu-Lee-Zhu \cite{chuleezhu_n_systole}.
-We assume the dimension of $M$ satisfies $n\leq 6$ throughout this section.
-Thus the regularity of the minimizer is no longer a trouble.
+In this subsection, we will prepare the metric-deformation calculations inspired by Liu \cite{Liu-nonnegative-Ricci-curvature} and Chu-Lee-Zhu \cite{chuleezhu_n_systole}.
+We assume the dimension of $N$ satisfies $n\leq 7$ throughout this section.
+Thus the regularity of the minimizer is no longer an issue.